 - Property Efficiency Scorecard website

 ICSC has developed an online sustainability benchmarking system uniquely tailored for the retail real estate industry - join more than 1,200 centers who use the tool to compare existing building performance data against peers using a standard set of metrics.

 Assessing building performance has been a challenge for shopping center companies because of the wide variety in tenant spaces and common areas, along with the fact that tenants, not owners, control much of the building operations.
 The Scorecard acknowledges these circumstances, enabling shopping center owners to understand how their portfolio performs compared to an industry standard and help them improve performance to capture cost savings.
 The Scorecard factors shopping center type and utility metering divisions between the landlord and tenant into the benchmark to present a credible benchmark that represents the largest data set of shopping center sustainability performance currently available.

-The Scorecard launched in December 2013 and is tracking data from over 25 ICSC member companies.
+The Scorecard launched in December 2013 and is tracking data from 38 ICSC member companies from 16 countries.
 To learn more, visit the Scorecard website or see the article in the July 2013 issue of Shopping Centers Today (SCT).

 The ICSC Property Efficiency Scorecard benchmarks include data from:

 - Oxford Development

 - Primaris REIT